Qlik-PE/Teradata/Configuring Teradata 17 with Qlik Replicate/readme.md

 #### Install Qlik Replicate and make sure Replicate Server and Replicate UI Services are started

-In Windows Services the Services are Attunity Replicate Server and Attunity Replicate Server UI.(Qlik Acquired Attunity in 2019).
+In Windows Services the services names are Attunity Replicate Server and Attunity Replicate Server UI.(Qlik Acquired Attunity in 2019).

 Add Replicate Bin Location to Environment Path(Windows).